Room 25

 Oslobođen pritiska da se prilagodim kao u savremenoj umetnosti kako bih stvarao 'originalan' ili intelektualno opterećen rad, slobodno sledim svoj nagon.
 Predan sam ideji da umetnost treba koristiti kao alat za ljudsku evoluciju, kao što je to bila vekovima.

 Mishko Papic is a multidisciplinary artist with a niche focus on ancient art and watercolour techniques, complemented by photography and digital art collaborations.
 His credited work spans prestigious institutions (V&A), educational projects, and individual portraiture, reflecting a blend of traditional and contemporary practices.
-For further exploration, his About.me , Behance and Flickr profiles offer additional insights into his artistic philosophy.
+For further exploration, his Behance , Instagram anf Flickr profiles offer additional insights into his artistic philosophy.

 Akademski umetnik Miško Papić svojom serijom akvarela vešto reinterpretira bronzane reljefe Beninskog kraljevstva izložene u Afričkoj galeriji Britanskog muzeja.
 Ovi zapanjujuće živopisni i vizuelno bogati paneli, nastali tokom Edo perioda, predstavljaju izvanredno svedočanstvo o razvijenoj i kulturno složenoj civilizaciji jednog od najznačajnijih zapadnoafričkih kraljevstava.